-What types of home care services are available?
+What home care services are available for cancer patients?

 Through a home care agency, you can get many of the same care and services as in a hospital.
 A doctor will work with your home health care providers to set up your plan of care.
 This plan includes the services you need, the type of staff best suited to provide those services, and how often the services are needed.

 A highly skilled registered nurse (RN) can be very helpful to a cancer patient at home and can help relieve the burden on family members.
-With home care, a nurse comes into the home, looks at the care needs you and your family have, and sets up a plan of care along with the doctor.
+A nurse comes to the home, looks at the care needs you and your family have, and sets up a plan of care along with the doctor.
 Services may include the care of wounds, ostomy care, giving intravenous (IV) treatments, giving and supervising medicines, and watching for side effects.
-Your care plan may also include giving supportive care, like pain control, as well as health teaching and emotional support.
+Your care plan may also include giving supportive care, like pain control, as well as instruction and emotional support.
 The needs of both the patient and the family are covered.

-An occupational therapist can help you with problems that keep you from doing activities of daily living.
+An occupational therapist can help you with problems that keep you from doing your daily activities.
 An occupational therapist will look at what you can do, and then teach you ways to do daily tasks, like eating, bathing, dressing, and household routines.
-If special equipment is needed, you will be taught to use it.
-With the therapist’s help, you can learn to do more things on your own.
+If you need special equipment, you’ll be taught to use it.
+With the therapist’s help, you can learn to do more on your own.

 Home health aides/home care aides